Contact

 A customer data platform (CDP) is truly the hub of MarTech optimization.
 As defined by Gartner, a “customer data platform is a marketing system that unifies a company's customer data from marketing and other channels to enable customer modeling and optimize the timing and targeting of messages and offers.”

 But all CDPs are not created equal.
-Before you get caught up in the pricing and bells and whistles, consider four overarching considerations when embarking on a selection process.
+Before getting caught up in the pricing and bells and whistles, here are four overarching considerations to keep in mind during the selection process.

 When selecting a CDP, there are a few key considerations to remember.

-2. Examine How Roles and Responsibilities May Evolve: When adding a CDP as a new product within your brand’s MarTech suite, consider the roles and responsibilities that are needed to support that product.
-Do those roles currently exist, or would current roles evolve to support that need?
 The addition of a CDP will impact your architecture and increase business capabilities, but without clear roles and responsibilities of interaction, it cannot be used to its full potential.
-Before comparing CDP vendors, fully examine current team structure and define future state responsibilities for each role impacted.
+Before comparing CDP vendors, fully examine current team structure and define future-state responsibilities for each role impacted.

-In summary, during a CDP evaluation, while intended use cases bring the capabilities to life for your business, consider the needs that are beyond those boundaries—how user roles and responsibilities are defined, how vendor-supported use cases provide future flexibility, and a vendor’s recommended practices and support model.
+During a CDP evaluation, while intended use cases can bring the capabilities to life for your business, but also consider the needs beyond those boundaries—how user roles and responsibilities are defined, how vendor-supported use cases provide future flexibility, and a vendor’s recommended practices and support model.

-Should your brand need additional support in selecting a CDP or starting your CDP selection journey, reach out to our team of MarTech experts at findoutmore@credera.com
+If you find that you need additional support in selecting a CDP or starting your CDP journey, reach out to our team of MarTech specialists.

 Conversation Icon